 The Aztec Diamond: an analytic journey through random tilings (Maurice Duits)

-Maurice Duits, professor at the Royal Institute of Technology (Sweden) and lauerate of the FSMP Chair of Excellence in 2025, is giving, in the frame of his chair, a 20-hour course on the topic of The Aztec Diamond: an analytic journey through random tilings.
+Maurice Duits, professor at the Royal Institute of Technology (Sweden) and lauerate of the FSMP Chair of Excellence in 2025, gave, in the frame of his chair, a 20-hour course on the topic of The Aztec Diamond: an analytic journey through random tilings.

-This course will take place at the IHP from January 15 to March 10, 2026.
+This course took place at the IHP from January 15 to March 3, 2026.

 Summary and lecture notes